Dreaming381/Latios-Framework-Documentation/Transforms/README.md

 transform system you use.
 For math operations using these transform types, look no further than the static `qvvs` class.

+### Always Up-To-Date Transforms

+The QVVS Transform System is designed to keep the full hierarchy in-sync at all times, similar to how `UnityEngine.Transform` works.
+This is different from other ECS transform systems which require a dedicated system to explicitly synchronize the hierarchy.

+Always up-to-date transforms means more freedom in the order systems can execute without worrying about stale data.
+And it eliminates overhead of inactive hierarchies, making it especially effective in rollback environments.

+### Hierarchy-First Design

+Because of the always up-to-date mechanisms, hierarchies are immediately traversable the moment an entity is instantiated.
+Additionally, the APIs make it easy to obtain exclusive write access to all entities in a hierarchy within a parallel job, making many gameplay systems easier to build and parallelize.

 ### Motion History

 Motion History allows for tracking world transforms of previous frames.
 This can be used for various things, such as position-based dynamics, kinematic platforms, or motion vectors.

-### Hierarchy Update Modes
+### Inheritance Flags

-Hierarchy Update Modes allow for specifying the various properties of a child transform that should be “locked” to world-space values.
-This brings ECS transforms much closer to the single-threaded expressiveness of classic `GameObject` transforms.
+Inheritance Flags allow for specifying the various properties of a child transform that should be “locked” to world-space values during propagation.
+This brings a greater level of expressiveness to ECS transforms.

 ### GameObjectEntity